redpanda-data/connect/docs/outputs/README.md

 targets have broken.
 For example, if you had an output type `http_client` but wished to reroute messages whenever the endpoint becomes unreachable you could use a try broker.

+### Batching

+It's possible to configure a [batch policy](../batching.md#batch-policy) with a broker using the `batching` fields, allowing you to create batches after your processing stages.
+Some inputs do not support broker based batching and specify this in their documentation.

 ### Utilising More Outputs